gamejolt/terms/privacy/global.md

 * Your driver’s license or other government-issued identification information, and certain other information may be collected if we need to verify your identity for legal purposes (your “Identity Information”).
+* Your display name, full name, profile images or photographs, biographical information, location, website links, social media information, and any other information and materials which accompany your entry submissions, during your entry into a contest, sweepstakes, or Game Jam hosted on the Service (your “Contest Information”).

 **Information we collect from third parties:** We may collect personal information from our affiliates and third parties.
 Here are a few examples: